Cybersecurity-Team-AAA/Demonstrator-for-Static-Analysis-of-Web-Applications/README.md

 # Demonstrator for Static Analysis of Web Applications
-Project for the Security Verification and Testing course of Politecnico di Torino
+The web appplication is a demonstrator of the use of static analysis tools for web applications for Security Verification and Testing course of Politecnico di Torino, based on a React front-end and an Express back-end

 ## Folders structure
 - documentation: contains the description of the projet, including the static analysis tools report